msevestre/CKD-Quakification/re_output/Report.md

 With the drug-specific parameters fixed, the healthy PBPK model was translated to a CKD PBPK model CKD according to the defined method.

 A population with Stage 3-5 CKD was created according to the demographic parameters of the target population presented in the study of Roux 1980 (eGFR 6-56 mL/min/1.73m<sup>2</sup>).
-Simulation of the pharmacokinetics of acebutolol after a single oral dose of 200 mg in this target population is presented in **Figure 3.2.2.**
+Simulation of the pharmacokinetics of acebutolol after a single oral dose of 200 mg in this target population is presented in **Figure 3-5**

 ![](images/003_section_undefined-section-3/007_section_undefined-section-7/009_section_Acebutolol_CKD/5_time_profile_plot_Acebutolol_Roux_CKD_200_mg_PO.png)

+<a id="figure-3-5"></a>

-Figure 5: Simulation of the pharmacokinetics of Acebutolol after a single dose of 200 mg in subjects with CKD.
-Observed data (circles) presented from Roux.
+**Figure 3-5: Simulation of the pharmacokinetics of Acebutolol after a single dose of 200 mg in subjects with CKD.
+Observed data (circles) presented from Roux.**

 <br>